NeodymiumPhish/NeodymiumPhish.github.io/CTF-Pocket-Guide.md

 `sudo -l` - Lists commands that the current Linux user can execute with sudo privileges `bash -p` - With access to the bash command as sudo (for example, if you are able to copy `/bin/bash` to /tmp), `bash -p` will run bash without a user id set, meaning you can execute commands at root level[^1].

 [^1]: This is probably the wrong way to explain it.
-The `man` page says `If the -p option is supplied at invocation, the startup behavior is the same, but the effective user id is not reset.`.
+The `man` page says "If the -p option is supplied at invocation, the startup behavior is the same, but the effective user id is not reset.".
 I interpreted this to mean that it effectively runs with root privileges.